Incorporating a radiative hydrodynamics scheme in the numerical-relativity code BAM: Fundamental Equations

-\begin{subsection}{General Relativistic Radiative Hydrodynamics} The covariant GRHD equations arise from the relevant conservation laws.
-The first of which is the baryon number conservation
+The covariant GRHD equations arise from the relevant conservation laws.
+The first of these is the baryon number conservation

-where $\nabla_\mu$ is the covariant derivative compatible with the spacetime metric $g_{\mu \nu}$, $\rho = m_b n_b$ is the rest-mass density, with $m_b$ being a baryon mass constant chosen depending on the EoS and $n_b$ is the baryon number density; $u^\mu$ is the matter element four-velocity, that in terms of 3+1 fields is written as
+where $\nabla_\mu$ is the covariant derivative compatible with the spacetime metric $g_{\mu \nu}$; $\rho = m_b n_b$ is the rest-mass density, with $m_b$ being a baryon mass constant chosen depending on the EoS and $n_b$ being the baryon number density; and $u^\mu$ is the matter element four-velocity, which in terms of 3+1 fields is written as

-where $v^\mu$ is the spatial velocity measured by the Eulerian frame, $v^\mu n_\mu = 0$, $W = 1/\sqrt{1-v^2}$ is the Lorentz factor and $v^2 = \gamma_{ij}v^iv^j$.
+where $v^\mu$ is the spatial velocity measured by the Eulerian frame $v^\mu n_\mu = 0$; $W = 1/\sqrt{1-v^2}$ is the Lorentz factor; and $v^2 = \gamma_{ij}v^iv^j$.

 The second equation is the energy-momentum conservation, given by